 Frequently Asked Questions

-- Where do you get the names of the new moms or birthing persons selected for PRAMS?
+- Where do you get the names of the new participants selected for PRAMS?

 We get all the information from the Indiana Department of Health, Office of Vital Records and Vital Statistics.
 This is the office that produces your baby’s birth certificate.